What You Need to Know About Solar Sales Representative or Assessor

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

-Job Demand for Solar Sales Representatives and Assessors
+Is There Job Demand for Solar Sales Representatives and Assessors?

 There were about 343,600 jobs for Solar Sales Representative or Assessor in 2016 (in the United States).
 New jobs are being produced at a rate of 5.2% which is below the national average.
 The Bureau of Labor Statistics predicts 17,700 new jobs for Solar Sales Representative or Assessor by 2026.
-There will be an estimated 37,000 positions for Solar Sales Representative or Assessor per year.
+The BLS estimates 37,000 yearly job openings in this field.

 The states with the most job growth for Solar Sales Representative or Assessor are Nevada, Utah, and Washington.
 Watch out if you plan on working in Maine, Delaware, or West Virginia.
 These states have the worst job growth for this type of profession.

-What is the Average Salary of a Solar Sales Representative or Assessor
+How Much Does a Solar Sales Representative or Assessor Make?

 The salary for Solar Sales Representatives and Assessors ranges between about $39,960 and $156,630 a year.